Xeno333/1042/docs/dev.md

 ## Weather API

 The weather API is avalible in both the asynch mapgen enviorment and main via import from file (as done in mapgen.)
+Temps can be from -10 C to 30 C.

 -`function weather.get_temp_map(x, z)` Get a temp map starting at `x, z`.
 The map is a mapblock, thus 80x80.
 -`function weather.get_temp(pos, temp_map)` Get temp from temp map with coords on that temp map.
 -`function weather.get_temp_single(pos)` Get temp at a position, this is faster than using the other two for single coords.
 - `weather.rand` A `PcgRandom` object.
+- `weather.get_biome_palette_index(temp)` Returns the index in a palette conforming to the biome color palette format from a tempeture.

 ## Weathers API